BACK TO CONTENTS

 Army Council Instructions A.C.I.
 465 of may 1940 shows general guidelines for the application of registration markings but basically written with "B" vehicles in mind (describing bonnet and rear of vehicle) but likely to be seen as general guideline for motorcycles as well.
 It appears to specify the already used practices retrospectively.

 Marking on motorcycles to be 1 3/4 inch high and 1 1/4 inch (i.e. half of the ones used on other vehicles).
+There was no set typeface for these numbers and there are difference noticable between MC brands.

 A.C.I.
 2261 Oct 1942 states to apply numbers on off-side and rear-side only to preserve paint.